Most Scottish folds have a unique folded ear that makes them unmistakable.

-The Scottish fold cat breed is characterized by its unique appearance.
-Scottish folds display surprisingly round features: a round face, emphasized by flat ears; large, circular eyes; a short snout (compared to other cat breeds); and a round body structure with short to medium legs.
+The Scottish fold is characterized by their unique appearance.
+They display surprisingly round features: a round face, emphasized by flat ears; large, circular eyes; a short snout (compared to other cat breeds) and a round body structure with short to medium legs.

 The distinctive “folded” ears face forward and down toward the face.
 The fold is caused by a naturally occurring dominant-gene mutation that creates a crease in the cat’s ear cartilage.

-However, because of recent breeding strategies, some Scottish folds express the “munchkin” gene — a naturally occurring genetic mutation that causes shortened forelegs and hind legs.
-These cats are commonly referred to as Scottish kilts.
+Because of recent breeding strategies, some Scottish folds express the “munchkin” gene — a naturally occurring genetic mutation that causes shortened forelegs and hind legs.
 However, some consider this to be a controversial breeding practice.

 Scottish folds can be found with long or short hair and in a variety of fur colors and patterns.

-The temperament of Scottish folds strongly reflects their non-aggressive appearance.
-Laid-back by nature, Scottish folds are elegantly playful and love attention.
-Mellow and sociable, they prefer to lounge in company, but they are also perfectly content sitting near their companions.
-They are incredibly loyal and will establish strong bonds with one or more people in a household — regularly following the chosen person from room to room, waiting for recognition or a friendly pat.
+Laid-back by nature, Scottish folds are playful, love attention and prefer to sit near their companions.
+They may become excessively timid or mercurial if deprived of attention.
+They are incredibly loyal and will establish strong bonds with 1 or more people in a household — regularly following the chosen person from room to room, waiting for recognition or a friendly pat.

-Scottish folds will live as sedentary indoor cats if given the opportunity, but if they’re allowed outdoors they will gladly spend time roaming and hunting in the yard and neighborhood.
+LOW: Scottish folds will live as sedentary indoor cats if given the opportunity, but if they’re allowed outdoors, they will gladly spend time roaming and hunting in the yard and neighborhood.
 After all, their ancestors were farm cats.

 If a Scottish fold is left without exercise stimulation, the lackadaisical demeanor may enable obesity.
 To prevent excess weight gain, initiate regular play and provide a healthy diet.
-Buying cat toys or dangling a piece of string should do the trick, or you may consider bringing more than one cat into your household.
+Buying cat toys or dangling a piece of string should do the trick, or consider bringing more than 1 cat into your household.

-If the cat is allowed outdoors, he or she will likely shed more during spring and fall months and will need more frequent brushing.
+If the cat is allowed outdoors, they will likely shed more during spring and fall months and will need more frequent brushing.
 Indoor cats tend to shed evenly year round, so maintaining a consistent grooming schedule will suffice.
 Professionals recommend using a quality steel comb to remove hair and prevent mats.

-Like other breeds with barnyard ancestors, the Scottish fold is one resilient feline.
-Nevertheless, Scottish folds are not without possible genetic abnormalities.
+MEDIUM: Like other breeds with barnyard ancestors, the Scottish fold is a resilient feline.
+Nevertheless, they are not without possible genetic abnormalities.

-It is considered an unethical breeding practice to mate folded ear pairs.
+It is considered an unethical breeding practice to mate folded-eared pairs.
 Combined, the dominant gene that produces folded ears may cause a degenerative joint disease, affecting the spine, hind legs and tail.
-The disease causes joint fusion and is recognizable between the ages of 4 and 6 months.
 Visible signs include thicker tail bones or spines, limited mobility, sensitivity to touch and rigid movements.